 This article focuses on Adderall, though the information is relevant to other stimulants and amphetamines used without prescription.
 Below, we explore how Adderall misuse can lead to addiction and overdose, review the signs and symptoms of misuse and withdrawal, and outline the possible short- and long-term consequences of Adderall abuse.
+This is one of the many addiction treatment options we offer at Red Ribbon Recovery Colorado.

 What is Adderall?